ehlesp/smallab-k8s-pve-guide/G006 - Host configuration 04 ~ Removing Proxmox's subscription warning.md

       title: gettext('No valid subscription'),
     ~~~

-5. Save the change and exit the editor, then restart the Proxmox web service:
+5. Save the change and exit the editor, then restart the Proxmox VE web service:

     ~~~bash
     $ systemctl restart pveproxy.service